t0mclaudio/quansi/README.md

-# Strapi application
+# My Question and Answer API

-A quick description of your strapi application
+A personal project on a simple q&a app